-- 18. My Team, My Company and My Manager scored highest, with the three highest scoring questions within the organisation falling within these factors: - I believe I can make a valuable contribution to the success of this organisation (5.62 - My Company) - ii.
+- 11. My Team, My Company and My Manager scored highest, with the three highest scoring questions within the organisation falling within these factors: - I believe I can make a valuable contribution to the success of this organisation (5.62 - My Company) - ii.
 People in my team go out of their way to help me (5.54 My Team) - iii.
-My work is an important part of my life (5.47 My Company) - 19.
+My work is an important part of my life (5.47 My Company) - 12.
 Fair Deal, Leadership and Well-being scored lower on average and the following questions scored the lowest overall within the organisation: - i.
 I feel I receive fair pay for the responsibilities I have in my job (3.66 Fair Deal) - ii.
 Profit/budget concerns are the only things driving this organisation (3.55 Giving Something Back) - iii.
-Most days I feel exhausted when I come home from work (3.20 Wellbeing) - 20.
+Most days I feel exhausted when I come home from work (3.20 Wellbeing) - 13.
 The two highest scoring questions are the same as last year (with almost identical scores).
-The lowest scoring questions are also similar with the exception of "Profit/budget concerns are the only things driving this organisation" which all levels of the organisation felt had become a stronger driver, perhaps reflecting the challenging financial environment the Council is operating within. - 21.
+The lowest scoring questions are also similar with the exception of "Profit/budget concerns are the only things driving this organisation" which all levels of the organisation felt had become a stronger driver, perhaps reflecting the challenging financial environment the Council is operating within. - 14.
 The results this year show that there has been a positive increase in staff having more confidence in the leadership of the organisation, with the highest level of confidence growing within the senior manager community.
-Alongside this, there was
+Alongside this, there was a clear increase in living the values and principles of the organisation, with a significant increase of 6% in staff feeling that managers are listening more and asking staff for their views and opinions.
+This result may be linked with the recent High Performance Development Programme (HPDP) which has focused on leadership and values.
+HPDP in its current form will come to an end this financial year and is under review in terms of what is needed going forward.
+At present, there are no plans to extend the current programme given the majority of senior managers have attended.
+Leadership Development remains an important part of the Council's training and organisational development offer but will likely to be re-focused going forward, with senior leaders working together in action learning sets on current issues.

-- a clear increase in living the values and principles of the organisation, with a significant increase of 6% in staff feeling that managers are listening more and asking staff for their views and opinions.
-This result may be linked with the recent High Performance Development Programme (HPDP) which has focused on leadership and values. - 22.
-The factors can also be compared at a Directorate level, as illustrated in graph 2.
+15. The factors can also be compared at a Directorate level, as illustrated in graph 2.
 This shows that scores are fairly consistent across areas, with My Team the strongest factor in all areas.